BigQuery BigQuery Claude AI Marketing Dashboard

 3. 3

-Run a real analytical query — Type: “Show me the top 10 orders from the last 30 days, grouped by category.
-Include totals and percentage of the overall.”
-If Claude returns a formatted table with accurate numbers pulled live from BigQuery, the pipeline is fully operational.
+Run a real marketing query — Type: “Show me total spend, total revenue, and ROAS by platform for the last 30 days, sorted by ROAS highest to lowest.”
+If Claude returns a formatted table with accurate numbers from your BigQuery table, the entire pipeline is operational and ready for dashboard generation.

-Step 4: The Master Prompt for Dashboard Generation
+Step 4: The Master Prompt for Marketing Dashboard Generation

-This is the step that no other tutorial covers.
+This is the step that changes everything for marketers.
 Most guides stop at “Claude can answer questions about your data.”
-What we are doing here is asking Claude to go further: take the data it just retrieved and build a complete interactive dashboard as a Claude Artifact.
+What this pipeline does is go further: Claude queries your BigQuery marketing data live and then generates a complete interactive dashboard — all in the same conversation.

-You have access to my BigQuery data through the MCP connection.
+You have access to my BigQuery marketing data through the MCP connection.

 STEP 1 — Data retrieval:

-for the last [time period], grouped by [dimension].
+for the last [time period], grouped by [platform / campaign / date].

 STEP 2 — Dashboard generation: